-Virtual Visits The Learning Department currently offers two offers three virtual activities that can be used with your pupils during the Spring Term: Virtual History Video Every Monday throughout February and into March, we will be uploading a special video short ideal for Key Stage 2 pupils.
-Featuring fascinating facts and costumed characters from the Roman, Saxon, Medieval, Tudor and Victorian periods this should give every history lesson an extra lift.
+Virtual Visits The Learning Department currently offers three virtual activities that can be used with your pupils during the Summer Term: Free Virtual History and RE Videos Featuring fascinating facts and costumed characters from the Roman, Saxon, Medieval, Tudor and Victorian periods, these free videos will give every history lesson an extra lift.
 The final video is a virtual tour of the Cathedral itself - ideal for any RE or History lesson.
 To watch the videos, please click on the following links: Meet a Roman Soldier Meet a Saxon Warrior Meet a Medieval Monk Meet a Tudor Servant Meet a Victorian Headmaster Tour of St Albans Cathedral Virtual History - Meet a Roman Soldier Why not join with us as we introduce Maximus in this live, interactive workshop which brings a Roman Legionary right into the heart of your classroom.
 Interviewed by our intrepid reporter and questioned by your own children, Maximus uses a range of artefacts as he talks about his armour, his weapons, the Roman invasion of Britannia and his daily life as a soldier.
 Ideal for Key Stage 2, children also have the opportunity to learn about Roman Verulamium and the story of St Alban.
 To find out more, please download a flier Meet a Roman Soldier - 2021 or contact us on [email protected] Virtual Poetry Workshops Together with our Poet in Residence, Dan Simpson, St Albans Cathedral is delighted to offer schools the chance to take part in our exciting, new, creative poetry writing workshops.
 Led virtually by Dan and broadcast directly into your classroom, the workshops include ideas and techniques for finding inspiration, idea generation, and ultimately poetry writing.
 Finally, a performance coaching session will lead on to a celebration of creativity, as students share their work back.
 Ideal for Key Stage 2 & 3, each workshop in 60 minutes long and can cover a breadth of different topics to suit your needs.
 To find out more, please follow the link to Welcome from Dan or contact us to find out more about availability and prices.
 Who is Dan Simpson, our Poet in Residence?
 Dan Simpson is a writer, performer, producer, and educator.
 He makes highly engaging and contemporary work that is entertaining, smart, and funny.
 His subjects include science and technology; history and place; art and geek culture; people and poetry.
 A former Canterbury Laureate, Dan has been Poet-in-Residence at Glastonbury Festival, Waterloo Station, National Trust Stowe, and Imperial College London.
 His two collections of poetry are Applied Mathematics and Totally Cultured (Burning Eye Books).
 Dan has performed around the world including at Glastonbury Festival, Chicago’s Uptown Poetry Slam, Sofar Sounds Auckland, and on the BBC.
 He has taken five solo shows to Edinburgh Fringe and won commissions from Southbank Centre, Free Word, and Corinium Museum.
 Dan is an experienced educator, having worked in schools around the UK for the past ten years as a freelance facilitator.
 He creates a welcoming, enjoyable, and supportive environment that reassures students – utilising humour, encouragement, and peer-support to bring out creativity and confidence in participants.
 Can't find what you want?
 Then please call the Learning Department to discuss your requirements.
 “We were lucky enough to have Dan to deliver poetry workshops in Shanghai via Zoom - which our pupils loved!
 Dan's activities were creative and carefully structured to enable all students produce some beautiful, funny and very accomplished poetry.
 We were incredibly impressed that Dan was able to deliver such high-quality and engaging activities through the medium of Zoom, and this speaks to the energy and adaptability of his facilitation.
 We would definitely invite Dan back - virtually or in person, and couldn't recommend him highly enough. - Head of English, Wellington College Shanghai Contact us Bookings are now being taken for the next 12 months, so please contact us on 01727 890212 or at [email protected] to find out more or to make a booking.